nain415/td2/README.md

 ##### Project Structure
 - The Google Colaboratory notebook contains the SQL analysis of the database.
 The link is at [the top of this README file.](#view-the-analysis-here-)
 - The file db_fns.py is a collection of functions for writing to the database that is named 'td2.db'.
-- The file db_fns.py is a collection of functions for writing to the database that is named 'td2.db'.
 - The file td2.py is the main program, which handles collecting data from this project's API, cleaning that data, and writing to the database through db_fns.py.

 ##### Choosing an RDBMS